In Depth Baby Product Reviews Led by a Pediatrician

 Convertible seats are for older babies (around nine months) and can last until your little one is about 3-7 years old, depending on the model and your child's size.
 The seat starts facing the vehicle seat or backward (the safest position for little ones).
 Depending on the manufacturer's recommendations, you turn the seat to face forward when your child reaches a certain weight or height range.
 The moniker “convertible” is related to the seat facing backward and then “converting” to a forward-facing seat.

-Below are the scores from our comprehensive review of the best convertible car seats you can buy today.
+Below are the scores from our comprehensive review of convertible car seats you can buy today.

 Booster safety seats come in all shapes and sizes with options for just about every goal and budget.